mirko-m/transformer_from_scratch/README.md

 # About
 This repo is the result of my following along with Andrej Karpathy's video lecture on building GPT from scratch [1].
-It contains for a transformer, specifically a decoder only model which is very similar to the original formulation by Vaswani et al. [2].
+It contains code for a transformer, specifically a decoder only model which is very similar to the original formulation by Vaswani et al. [2].
 The main differences to the original formulationa are: